wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

 *   5 The appointment and removal of a committee of management (by whatever name), of a treasurer and other officers and of trustees and, in the case of a society with branches, the composition and powers of the central body and the conditions under which a branch may secede or be expelled from the society.

-*   6 The investment of the funds, the keeping of the accounts, and the audit of the accounts at least once a year.
+*   6 The investment of the funds, the keeping of the accounts, and the audit (if any) of the financial statements.

 *   7 Annual returns to the Registrar relating to the affairs and numbers of members of the society.